Skip to main content

 Very swollen breasts

-If you have very swollen breasts (engorgement), doing reverse pressure softening lying on your back will give more relief.
+If you have very swollen breasts (engorgement), do reverse pressure softening while lying on your back.
+This will give you more relief.

-When expressing, pause often to re-soften the areola.
+When expressing, pause often to soften the areola again.

-Watch a video on breast massage and hand expression
+Tips on breast massage and hand expression (video)

 Getting help